csce585-mlsystems/course-resources/proposal.md

 # References
 What reading will you examine to provide context and background?
 Please make sure to cite all relevant publications, blog posts, and any resources that are related to your project.

+# Submission
+Please use [GitHub tags](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags) for indicating your submissions.
+So, one of your team members submits a `PDF file` that includes, a `title` for your project, a `list of members` and their `GitHub accounts`, a link to your `repository`, and a specific `GitHub tag` that I should use for locating your submission on GitHub.